 While small businesses continue to struggle due to the COVID-19 pandemic, forcing many to close, the SBA and several large corporations are offering grants in the hopes of saving businesses and stimulating the economy.

-To see what your startup qualifies for, you can visit government sites like Grants.gov, or search for corporate small business loans from companies like FedEx and the National Association for the Self-Employed.
+To see what your startup qualifies for, you can visit government sites like Grants.gov, or search for corporate small business loans from companies like FedEx, Invoice2go, or the National Association for the Self-Employed.

 4. Line of Credit